Australian regulator probes David Jones mystery offer, trades

-SYDNEY Australian regulators are probing the withdrawn A$1.65 billion ($1.7 billion) takeover offer for David Jones DJS.AX by a little-known Britain-based firm that sent shares in the country's No.2 department store chain on a rollercoaster ride.
+SYDNEY Australian regulators are probing the withdrawn A$1.65 billion (1.076 billion pounds) takeover offer for David Jones DJS.AX by a little-known Britain-based firm that sent shares in the country's No.2 department store chain on a rollercoaster ride.

 The Australian Securities and Investments Commission (ASIC) said in a statement on its website it was looking at potential issues over disclosure and trading in David Jones stock by both domestic and international parties.